 - Consider data protection regulations, such as the GDPR.
 If required, implement a way for visitors to give and revoke tracking consent.

-Smart fields are never displayed for users who are not tracked as contacts (either if contact tracking is not enabled on the website, or for users who do not give consent to being tracked).
-In these cases, the form always displays the same initial standard fields, and repeated submissions create separate records in the form data.
+For users who are not tracked as contacts (either if contact tracking is not enabled on the website, or for users who do not give consent to being tracked), forms always display all fields, including smart fields.
+In these cases, repeated submissions of the form by the same visitor create separate records in the form data.

 The system automatically adds a Contact Guid field to forms that contain at least one smart field.
 This field stores an identifier of the contact who submitted the given form record.
 The field only serves for internal purposes, and you can ignore it when managing the form's recorded data (or configure the interface to not display the field).